dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Parameters**

-`text`: The text of the decoded barcode.
+`text`: The text to be set for the decoded barcode.

 ### getBytes

-Get the raw bytes of the decoded barcode.
+Returns the raw bytes of the decoded barcode.

 ```java
 byte[] getBytes();